sjciasullo/javaCL_chess/README.md

     - use line checker for rook
     - bring occupant check out to gameState so it doesn't have to be checked in every piece
     - can we cut down on how the teams are made?
+    - runGame is very cluttered and long... create function to handle make move so it's not the exact same code for different teams. could create Team class and make array of teams
 - solve checkmate checking, double check, and stalemate
     - use Piece.canCheck()?
     - keep a King.isChecked